Guidelines for Authors

 Publication of DURMS, Volume 2: 1 November 2019

-To submit to DURMS, send an email to Kelly Jakubowski (email@example.com) with your article as a Word Document (formatted using the template above) and Response Letter (if needed) attached by 1 September 2019.
+To submit to DURMS, send an email to Kelly Jakubowski (firstname.lastname@example.org) with your article as a Word Document (formatted using the template above) and Response Letter (if required) attached by 1 September 2019.